Swimmer Shark activity map

 Why are BEN signs important?

-When visiting the beach, take note of the closest BEN sign location and information.
+When visiting the coast, take note of your closest BEN sign.

 What do BEN signs look like?

-All BEN signs installed under the State Government’s program are reversible with a uniform red and green sign on the front and a beach closure alert on the back.
+All BEN signs installed under the state government’s program are reversible with a uniform red and green sign on the front and a beach or area closure alert on the back.

 This consistent approach is helping ensure familiarity, which improves sign awareness in an emergency.